The Possible Canine

 Online tutorials that run occasionally throughout the year.
 Courses cover canine dietary formulation, animal herbalism, and canine cancer.

 Courses have various start times throughout the year.

 In this 12 lesson tutorial, we will go through how and why to cook for dogs, how to build nutritionally complete recipes for your dogs and what a dog’s nutritional requirements are, how to prepare your dogs’ food and how you can optimize their food to enhance the health of the dogs in your life.

 It is both an approachable course, but with a scientific basis ensuring you have the peace of mind that your dog is getting everything they need but also that they enjoy eating!

-Cooked food is becoming increasingly popular for a variety of reasons including the ability to produce food that is personalised to your dog, it’s highly palatable for picky eaters and can be a better solution for many dogs.
+Cooked food is becoming increasingly popular for a variety of reasons including the ability to produce food that is personalized to your dog, it’s highly palatable for picky eaters and can be a better solution for many dogs.

 Find out more about the course (and the thrown in added bonuses) and secure your spot using the button below

-Spring session starts on the 25th March
+Spring session starts on the 3rd of March

 The Possible Canine’s blog is unique in its depth of information regarding both nutrition and herbal medicine.
 The blog features foundational and advanced canine nutrition, recipes, herbs, and dietary strategies for all health conditions, prevention and maintenance in-depth herbal entries, including materia medica for dogs, herbal actions and energetics, home medicine making and more